 Creating a unique experience with every note, LKHD uses his skills at spontaneous composition and multi instrumentalism to craft unique sonic experiences ranging in genre from synthwave, trip-hop, house, hip-hop, nu jazz, and more on the fly.
 With his musical foundation formalized at Duquesne University, where he also met his perpetual collaborator Rhetorical Artz, LKHD was introduced to the music scene as a saxophonist performing with Peace Ike, Billy the Kid & The Regulators, and The Old E. Allstars in Pittsburgh, PA, USA.
 Honing his skills at the Tuesday night open mics hosted at the former Shadow Lounge, Mr. Kelly experimented with keyboard, vocals, and poetry.

 In 2016, he and Rhetorical Artz retired Speak Life Storytellers, Langston toured in Algeria with El Foukr R'Assembly, and Starship Mantis was born seeing Mr. Kelly as a front man for the first time.
 The next year, LKHD released his first fully improvised album "I am" and subsequently, just a few months later, his second, "Prodigious Bipedality."
 Following the 2018 release of "Stop Being Dead," his most lengthy work to date, Mr. Kelly sold half of his gear and took a hiatus from LKHD to meet the increasing demands of Starship Mantis.
 In the spring of 2019, however, LKHD returned with new equipment, new ideas, and skill sets sharpened by the Mantis.
-He has since released his fourth album, his first all instrumental release, "Sunset" and is now on the road.
+He has since released his fourth album, his first all instrumental release, "Sunset" and continues to produce new music.